-As time went on, man saw small improvements in the quality of their beer glasses.
-Early Europeans living during the time of the Bubonic plague saw the creation of beer steins, which had an enclosed top on the steins to keep flies from landing in the brew and getting the person sick.
+As time went on, the man saw small improvements in the quality of their beer glasses.
+Early Europeans living during the Bubonic plague saw the creation of beer steins, which had an enclosed top on the steins to keep flies from landing in the brew and getting the person sick.

 The development of glassware continued and produced a variety of beer glasses for all kinds of different beers.
 The most popular in the United States is the 16-ounce pint glass.
-It was originally used to fit the top of a Martini shaker, but bartenders soon found that as the brew flowed out of the beer taps the pint glass was the perfect vessel because it allowed for some of the carbonation to be released and allowed the aroma of the beer to be more pronounced.
+They originally used it to fit the top of a Martini shaker.
+Still, bartenders soon found that as the brew flowed out of the beer taps, the pint glass was the perfect vessel because it allowed for some of the carbonation to be released and allowed the beer's aroma to be more pronounced.
 It is also favored for its storage capabilities; pint glasses can be stacked on top of each other and stored easily upright on shelves, quickly making them a favorite with the bartenders who ended up having to wash out each glass.